stanleykaplan01/chatobot/README.md

-Here’s the same chatbot article in Markdown format:

 # Build a Simple Chatbot in Python

 Creating a chatbot has become much easier with modern AI libraries.
 In this article, we’ll build a **basic chatbot** using Hugging Face’s `transformers` library.